YaokunLin/ActuaryProgrammer/POETRY_README.md

 # Poetry

 ### Installation (OSX)
-Disclaimer: This is a work in progress and we do not have prebuilt wheels for google libs and psycopg2 so there is a bit of extra work involved for now, especially on ARM hardware
+Disclaimer: This is a work in progress and we do not have prebuilt wheels for google libs and psycopg2 so there is a bit of extra work involved for now, especially on ARM hardware.

 Poetry brings with it lots of benefits for deterministic deploys, etc. For now, we're only leveraging it for local development, but we may in the future update our dockerfile to leverage it therein.